mcallaway/remark/interview-talk.md

 * Define the network paths.
 * Define storage and computing resources.
 ]

+???

+Talk about what I would have liked, but that the reality was not this way.
+Specifics on next slides.

 --
 .right-column[
 Are there hard numbers on these requirements?